true-hindsight/grim-realities/disclosed/politically-motivated-crimes-being-committed-by-nexus-of-canadian-entities.md

 Much more significantly, one does not need to have gut wrenching experiences from having to watch Battle Damage Assessment videos — showing young women and children being turned into mist from automated missile strikes or drone-guided attacks launched from herculean aerial gunships — to understand the horrors that recent wars have brought upon every nation on this earth.

-So have I been sufficiently aware about the nature and degree of challenges in living for a cause that can lessen the burden of perhaps just a few of those displaced survivors?
+So, have I been sufficiently aware about the nature and degree of challenges in living for a cause that can lessen the burden of perhaps just a few of those displaced survivors?
 Not at every moment.

 Often I have almost halted completely out of pain from injuries and wounds inflicted on me, or from dismay in recognizing the global-scale situation all of humanity on this planet is currently encumbered with.

 For how long can one keep hiding from, or turning a blind eye to such genocidal atrocities being committed against humanity by the so-called vanguards of human rights and democracy?